 Examples have been deliberately selected that most clearly depict the illegitimate nature of their claim.
-As one can see on the previous pages, no essential difference exists between the Hebrew or Greek O.T. readings.
-Remember, these are all taken from category I, the group that best matches the LXX and is the chief witness for the opposing viewpoint.
+Remember, these are all taken from category I, the group that best matches the LXX and are the chief witnesses for the opposing viewpoint.
 Therefore no fault may rightly be laid against this author regardless of which passages he selected.
-This is especially true since such a
+This is especially true since such a liberal sampling has been given (32 of the 85 or nearly 40%).
+More examples would have gone beyond the intended scope of this undertaking (as well as prove wearisome to the reader).

-&lt;sup>1 Other writers give numbers differing from Horne.
+1 Other authors give numbers differing from Horne.
 For example, Terence Brown attributes 88 to category I, 64 to II and 37 to III.
 No matter, for the results are the same.

 Admittedly, there are two readings that seem to strongly favor the LXX - yet, upon closer examination, they do not.
 These are Genesis 46:27 compared with Acts 7:14 and Deuteronomy 32:43 compared to Hebrews 1:6.
-Both are examined at length within the scope of our analysis and may be found on pages 41 and 44 respectively.
-A third taken from category II (Psalm 40:6-9 cp. to Hebrews 10:5-7), is dissected for study on p.
-44.
+Both are examined at length within the scope of our analysis and may be found on pages 64 and 69 respectively.
+A third taken from category II (Psalm 40:6-9 cp. to Hebrews 10:5-7), is dissected for study on page 71.

 Moreover, our grand total for categories I, II and III is 94 examples out of the 171 selected passages that depict no material difference between the Hebrew and the LXX.
 A further 29 offer no real difference but very slightly favor the LXX while 7 others lean very slightly toward the Hebrew.
 There are 19 that favor the LXX and 9 that have a bias toward the Hebrew.
 Of those remaining, 3 are protracted statements wherein part reads more like the Hebrew and part like the LXX, and another 3 are not quotations but only allusions.
-Finally, 3 readings strongly favor the Hebrew over the LXX and 4 readings seem to strongly favor the LXX, of which we "expose" three (see p.
-39 through p.
-44).
+Finally, 3 readings strongly favor the Hebrew over the LXX and 4 readings seem to strongly favor the LXX, of which we "expose" three (see page 63 through page 69).
 The fourth simply was never intended to be a direct citation in the first place.